 Once Apple lets FaceTime on the Play Store, a considerable user base may shift to Android.
 Now, you may argue that Apple Music is already available on Android.
 But the business strategy for this service is different.
 Apple Music has a subscription cost but FaceTime is free.

 Also, in the music streaming sector, Apple had to make its way.
 So being rigid would not have helped.
-But FaceTime has been there in Apple ecosystem since 2010 when there was less competition.
+But FaceTime has been there in the Apple ecosystem since 2010 when there was less competition.
 And somehow, platform exclusivity has worked for them.

 So, despite all the buzz and hopes, I do not think FaceTime and iMessage will leave the Apple barricade anytime soon.